2020 Title IX Regulations: Information and Resources for Schools

 It is significant, for example, that under the second prong of this new definition, conduct must be “… severe, pervasive, and objectively offensive … ” in order to constitute sexual harassment under Title IX.

 The definition of sexual harassment under the new regulations is different from (and generally narrower than) the definition of the term that applies under Title VII (which is another federal law that prohibits sexual harassment in employment).
 Similarly, through student codes of conduct, employee handbooks, and other local policies, school districts generally prohibit and assert an interest in addressing a substantially broader range of undesirable conduct than just the conduct that falls within the comparatively narrow Title IX definition of sexual harassment.
-As a result, a conclusion that sexual harassment has not occurred under Title IX will not fully answer the question of whether an employee, student, or other respondent has engaged in inappropriate conduct.
+As a result, a conclusion that sexual harassment has not occurred under Title IX will not fully answer the question of whether an employee, student, or other respondent has engaged in inappropriate conduct or violated a person’s civil rights.
 It will be a significant challenge for school officials to harmonize not only the different substantive standards that might be applied to a given allegation of misconduct, but also the different procedural rights and requirements that may need to be satisfied in each specific case.

 5. What aspects of Title IX were not addressed in the new Title IX regulations?